Call 24/7 for a free consultation

 • Khat

-Many drug prosecutions are based upon evidence obtained through a search warrant, the use of wiretaps, or undercover techniques.
-These strategies are often subject to Charter scrutiny, and evidence stemming from an infringement of your Charter rights may be discounted from your proceedings.
+There are several types of defences that may be raised against drug related charges.
+Many files are based upon evidence obtained through a search warrant, the use of wiretaps or undercover techniques.
+These strategies are subject to scrutiny under the Canadian Charter of Rights and Freedoms.
+Evidence that was collected during a police technique which infringed upon your Charter rights may be removed from the Crown Prosecutor’s argument.

-If you are charged with a trafficking offence, the police may have obtained evidence of your identity through surveillance.
-In some circumstances, improper identification can result in a withdrawal or an acquittal.
+If you have been charged with a trafficking offence, the police may have obtained evidence to prove your identity through surveillance.
+In certain circumstances, improper identification can result in a withdrawal or an acquittal.

-5. What happens if I am found guilty?
+What happens if I am found guilty of a drug related offence?

-A conviction for a drug related charge may, and in most cases does limit your ability to travel.
-The United States have strict policies and readily refuse to admit those with drug related convictions.
+In most cases, a criminal conviction of a drug related charge may limit your ability to travel.
+The United States border has strict policies and will readily refuse to admit individuals with drug-related convictions.

 R v A.A.
 [Calgary Provincial Court]